Helpful Tips for First-Time International Travelers

 Traveling within the United States is an excellent way to become acquainted with travel, but international travel typically requires more planning and preparation than domestic trips.
 Often, the best trips across the globe happen because you’ve gone the extra mile and thought carefully about the details, not to mention the “what ifs.”
 These tips for first-time international travelers will help make your initial trip abroad a success, and hopefully, encourage you to continue to travel the world in the future.

 Apply for a passport well in advance.

 If you don’t yet have a passport, don’t wait until the last minute.
 (We’ve all made that mistake at some point and then we’re scrambling and stressing.)
-Depending on the time of year you apply, a passport can take up to six weeks.
+Depending on the time of year you apply, a passport can take six weeks or longer.
 I suggest applying when you have the slightest notion of traveling to another country.
 Besides, everyone should have a passport even if they don’t have an international trip on the books.
 A passport provides the convenience of picking up at a moment’s notice and traveling anywhere, and it’s also a second form of identification.
 Most countries will require a passport only, but some (like Vietnam) will require a Visa.
 Check with the state department well before you travel.